HDuken/Advent-of-Code/AoC-2024/README.md

 ## Day 4

 It's so easy that I don't know what to write here.
 Just a bunch of if-else statements are enough `:))`

+## Day 5

+- Not much to say, for each update, iterate over all rules
+  - Skip irrelevant rules, in which both components are not present
+- For part 2, save the list of related rules, in which both components are present
+  - Sort the array with insertion sort by swapping element